dunkaditya/nbapredicter/README.md

 Sports betting in basketball is incredibly difficult, with bias getting in the way of placing optimal bets.
 It seems impossible to get it right!
 That's where "Undertime" comes in!

 Undertime is a web app that will allow users to access to top-of-the-line ML software to help place their bets.
 Users can register and login.
-Once they're logged in, they can create or view their potential bets – and what UnderTime has to say about it,
+Once they're logged in, they can create or view their potential bets – and what UnderTime has to say about it.

+To run: run "npm i" to install dependencies, and "npm app.js" to run server on localhost:3000

 ## Data Model